nanopack/redd/README.md

 #### syslog-enabled
 Send logs to syslog.
 Options are "yes" and "no".
 Defaults to "no".
 #### syslog-ident
 Identifier string for syslog.
-Defaults to "vtep".
+Defaults to "red".
 #### syslog-facility
 Syslog facility to use.
 Options are "USER", "LOCAL0", "LOCAL1", "LOCAL2", "LOCAL3", "LOCAL4", "LOCAL5", "LOCAL6", and "LOCAL7".
 Defaults to "LOCAL0".
 #### port